-The principal and the chair of the LBG are responsible for ensuring the quality and timely distribution of all material needed to keep LBG members well-informed about the school and TWHF.The principal and the chair are also responsible for ensuring the views of the LBG are well communicated to the trustee board.
-This can be done via the elected chair’s representative on the trustee board.
-Senior executives from TWHF will be nominated by the CEO to sit on an LBG.
-Trustees reserve the right to attend any LBG meeting.
+The principal and the chair of the LGB are responsible for ensuring the quality and timely distribution of all material needed to keep LGB members well-informed about the school and TWHF.The principal and the chair are also responsible for ensuring the views of the LBG are well communicated to the board of Trustees.
+This can be done via the elected chair’s representative on the board of Trustees.
+Senior executives from TWHF will be nominated by the CEO to sit on an LGB.
+Trustees reserve the right to attend any LGB meeting.

 - Talk about teaching and learning.